- Life & Money

 Think of the difference between the two as like getting a home.
 Term life insurance is like renting.
 You pay rent each month and when your lease is up, you stop paying, move out and walk away with nothing financially (except maybe your security deposit).
 With term, you pay premiums each month for coverage that spans a certain period of time.
 If you’re still alive when that term is over, you don’t have to pay your premiums anymore, but there will be no death benefit for your beneficiaries.

 Permanent life insurance is like buying a home.
 With each mortgage payment, you build equity in your home until you own it outright.
-When you pay the premiums on your permanent life insurance, you’re building value in your policy while you’re still alive, and you’ll get a death benefit as long as the policy is in place.
+Whether you sell the home, or leave it behind for your family, the home is an asset you own.
+When you pay the premiums on your permanent life insurance, you’re building value in your policy while you’re still alive, and eventually your insurance will become a valuable asset that you own.
 For those reasons, permanent life insurance is typically more expensive than the same amount of term insurance for the same person.

-Permanent life insurance is very flexible, which means it can also be complicated.
+Permanent life insurance is very flexible, which means it can also be a bit complicated.
 But let’s take a fairly simple whole life insurance policy to explain how it works.

-First, figure out how much of a death benefit you want and then apply for that amount of coverage.
+First, figure out how much of a death benefit you need — a financial advisor can help you think this through — then apply for that amount of coverage.
 The application process typically includes a health screening.

 Just like with a home loan, the shorter the duration, the more you’ll owe each year for the same amount of coverage.
 Whole life insurance is like a fixed-rate mortgage — the premiums never change.
 But there are other types of permanent life insurance policies where the premiums do change.

 Once the policy is in effect, if you die, the company will pay your beneficiaries the full death benefit.
 But let’s assume that you live for a long time.
-Your policy will accumulate cash value every year.
-In a whole life insurance policy, that cash value will never go down (unless you take the money out — which reduces the death benefit).
+Your policy will accumulate cash value over time.
+In a whole life insurance policy, that cash value will never go down (unless you take the money out — which also reduces the death benefit).

-Even though they aren’t guaranteed, many insurance companies also pay dividends, which can allow your cash value to grow more quickly and may also increase your death benefit.
+Even though they aren’t guaranteed, many insurance companies also pay dividends, which can allow your cash value to grow more quickly and may also increase your death benefit if you reinvest them in your policy.
 You could also choose to use your dividends to pay your premiums.
 Doing that means you may not have to pay as much each year; it’s even possible that at some point, you may not have to pay anything at all.
 But that also means you won’t accumulate as much cash value.

 Because your policy builds up cash value, it gives you access to money if you need it.
 The most common way to access your cash value is to take a loan against it.
 Think of it like a home equity loan.
 You could take the loan directly from your insurance company or you could use the policy as collateral for a bank loan.
 One thing to consider if you do this: Your heirs would have to pay back any loan if you were to die (if your loan is from the insurance company, the company will deduct the loan balance from the death benefit).